Kentish-Lodge-MCST-2405/public/_policies/finance-late-payment-resolution.md

 ### 2. Order of Deduction

-The meeting RESOLVES that all payments received from any Subsidiary Proprietor and/or First Mortgagee shall be applied **strictly in the following order**, and that the payer shall have **no right to appropriate** such payments in any other manner:
+All payments received from any Subsidiary Proprietor and/or First Mortgagee shall be applied **strictly in the following order**, and that the payer shall have **no right to appropriate** such payments in any other manner:

 1) firstly, in payment of all **outstanding interest**;
 2) secondly, in payment of all **outstanding legal costs**, including costs on an indemnity basis, owing to the Management Corporation;